jsthayer/miniflags/README.md

 # miniflags
-Simple, flexible command line parser for golang
+Simple, flexible command line parser for golang (alternative to the Go flag package).

 ## Description
 Package miniflags implements a command line option parser.
 It is intended